Augustine of Hippo: Coercion

-The context
+Context

 During the Great Persecution, "When Roman soldiers came calling, some of the [Catholic] officials handed over the sacred books, vessels, and other church goods rather than risk legal penalties" over a few objects.
 Maureen Tilley says this was a problem by 305, that became a schism by 311, because many of the North African Christians had a long established tradition of a "physicalist approach to religion."
 The sacred scriptures were not simply books to them, but were the Word of God in physical form, therefore they saw handing over the Bible, and handing over a person to be martyred, as "two sides of the same coin."
 Those who cooperated with the authorities became known as traditores.
 The term originally meant one who hands over a physical object, but it came to mean "traitor".

 According to Tilley, after the persecution ended, those who had apostatized wanted to return to their positions in the church.
-The North African Christians, (the rigorists who became known as Donatists), refused to accept them.
+The North African Christians, the rigorists who became known as Donatists, refused to accept them.
 Catholics were more tolerant and wanted to wipe the slate clean.
 For the next 75 years, both parties existed, often directly alongside each other, with a double line of bishops for the same cities.
 Competition for the loyalty of the people included multiple new churches and violence.
-No one is exactly sure when the Circumcellions and the Donatists allied, but for decades, they fomented protests and street violence, accosted travelers and attacked random Catholics without warning, often doing serious and unprovoked bodily harm such as beating people with clubs, cutting off their hands and feet, and gouging out eyes.
+No one is exactly sure when the Circumcellions and the Donatists allied, but for decades, they fomented protests and street violence, accosted travellers and attacked random Catholics without warning, often doing serious and unprovoked bodily harm such as beating people with clubs, cutting off their hands and feet, and gouging out eyes.